-In addition, each agency will provide an accounting a project report of the Class 1 path Equivalent Funds projects requirement, both year-to-date and cumulative since inception of the tax.
+In addition, each agency will provide an accounting of the Class 1 path requirement, both year-to-date and cumulative since inception of the tax.

 Attached to each summary shall be a system generated trial balance report and detailed expenditure listing for the Special Revenue funds.
 If is determined that an ineligible expense was made, the jurisdiction will be directed to return the funds to the Special Revenue fund for a future eligible expense.